 NYU Schack Alumni Association "Future Alumni" & the Michael F.X.
 Waters Scholarships

-The NYU Schack Institute of Real Estate Master of Science Alumni Association offers substantial support to Schack students pursuing their M.S. in Real Estate, Real Estate Development, or Construction Management.
-Each spring and fall, the Alumni Association awards up to three $3,000 "Future Alumni" Scholarships to assist with tuition.
-An additional writing/research scholarship for $3,000, named in honor of the late Michael F.X.
-Waters, the first director of academic affairs and clinical associate professor, is also awarded.
+The NYU Schack Institute of Real Estate Master of Science Alumni Association offers substantial support to Schack students pursuing an M.S. in Real Estate, Real Estate Development, or Construction Management.
+The Alumni Association awards up to two $5,000 "Future Alumni" Scholarships each spring and fall semester to assist with tuition.
+An additional writing/research scholarship for $5,000, named in honor of the late Michael F.X.
+Waters, the first director of academic affairs and clinical associate professor, also is awarded.

 The Joan Gordon Scholarship

-Joan Gordon, former Industry Relations director of NYU's Real Estate Institute, played a leading role in expanding the program in property management and leasing as well as developing new programs in investment, finance, and appraisal.
-The Joan Gordon Scholarship offers substantial support to Schack students pursuing their M.S. in Real Estate, Real Estate Development, or Construction Management.
-The scholarship goes to a student who demonstrates academic excellence and is nearing completion of the program.
-It is to be used for tuition payment for the final capstone course.
+Joan Gordon, former industry relations director of NYU's Real Estate Institute, played a leading role in expanding the program in property management and leasing as well as developing new programs in investment, finance, and appraisal.
+The Joan Gordon Scholarship offers substantial support to matriculated master's candidates in Real Estate, Real Estate Development, or Construction Management.
+This scholarship will go to a deserving student who demonstrates academic excellence and is nearing completion of the program.
+A $5,000 award will be offered each spring and fall to one qualifying student, and it is to be used towards tuition payment for the final capstone course.

 The Association of Real Estate Women Scholarship